sendbetter/inbound-email/readme.md

 ## Todo

 - Rate limiting
-- Log Storage
+- ~~Log Storage~~ (completed)

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request or get in touch.

 ## License